 - Together, they harmoniously combine the best of their properties.

 - The Rolex Way.

 The Cyclops Lens

-The Cyclops lens enhances the date aperture, magnifying the date display by two and half times for easy reading.
+The Cyclops lens enhances the date aperture, magnifying the date display for easy reading.
 It is one of the most distinctive Rolex features, and one of the most recognisable.

 The Jubilee, a supple and comfortable five-piece link metal bracelet, was designed and made especially for the launch of the Oyster Perpetual Datejust in 1945.
 The Jubilee is fitted with a concealed Crownclasp.

 The Oyster bracelet is a perfect alchemy of form and function, aesthetics and technology.
 First introduced in the late 1930s, this particularly robust and comfortable metal bracelet with its broad, flat three-piece links remains the most universal bracelet in the Oyster collection.

 The Oyster Case

 The Oyster case is one of the foundations of the reputation for excellence of Rolex watches.
 Invented by Rolex in 1926, it was the world’s first waterproof case for a wristwatch thanks to its patented system of screwing down the bezel, case back and winding crown against

 Like the mollusc, the Rolex Oyster is robust and clamped shut.
 It provides a hermetic environment that protects the high-precision Perpetual movement from water, dust, or pressure.